 Effective Triggers and the Transfer of Value

-If you have been reading my blog long, you are aware of my constant emphasis on relationship building and a solid foundation before you work on the “sexy” stuff in dog training.
-Although I am thrilled when I see people working at transferring the value of their dog’s rewards into things like a seesaw, contacts or weaves poles, for me there is often a critical step being left out.
+If you have been reading my blog for a little while, you are aware of my constant emphasis on relationship building and a solid foundation before you work on the “sexy” stuff in dog training.
+Although I am thrilled when I see people working at transferring the value of their dog’s rewards into things like a see-saw, contacts or weaves poles, for me there is often a critical step being left out.

-Earlier today I sent out a newsletter that lead up to today’s blog where I am stressing the transfer of value for YOU!
-If a high-drive dog has loads of value for equipment but much less value for you imagine how difficult handling your dog would be as he paid little attention to you while he darted from obstacle to obstacle!
-And what would happen if there wasn’t any obstacles around?
+To effectively use positive dog training I cannot stress enough the importance of the transfer of value for YOU!
+If a high-drive dog has loads of value for equipment but much less value for you, imagine how difficult handling your dog would be as he paid little attention to you while he darted from obstacle to obstacle?
+And what would happen if there weren’t any obstacles around?
 Your dog would then seek out reinforcement from distractions in his environment.

 Building value for you is critically important for dogs at either end of the “drive” spectrum.
 If your dog is at the lower end of the arousal curve with little value for you when you do not have his treats, he may; slow down, leave you, start sniffing or even just shut down and stop working entirely once the primary “value” is not evident.
 Having a better transfer of the value for you means you become more important to your dog and he will pay better attention even during times when you are not carrying food or toys.

 For those of you with the over-the-top-with-drive dogs; learning the fundamentals of this transfer of value will help you to see how you may be contributing to triggering your dog’s over-aroused state exactly at the moments you want him to be calm and focused.